 The Housing Accommodation Committee will consider requests from newly enrolled students and requests made by current students relating to a newly discovered need on a case by case basis throughout the semester.

-3. The request must include documentation on official letterhead from a licensed mental health professional (i.e., psychologist, psychiatrist, social worker) or otherwise qualified medical or disability professional who is providing on-going treatment for the disability.
-The request must also include a completed Emotional Support Animal Request For Information form, which asks for the following:
+3. The request must include documentation from a licensed mental health professional (i.e., psychologist, psychiatrist, social worker) or otherwise qualified medical or disability professional who is providing on-going treatment for the disability and must include a completed Emotional Support Animal Request For Information form, which asks for the following:

 – Evidence of a disability necessitating the prescribing of the emotional support animal;